darachg22/pand-project/README.md

 creating the histogram: I have created an individual histogram for each of the columns using matplot.
 I need to now update the x and y axis and make this more readable i.e. put height along the side and width along the bottom for symmetry.
 Also I may need to consider using a loop to shorten the code.
 Research to follow.
 After re-reading the project paramenters I realised I needed to save each histogram to a png file.
 I achieved this by adding the 'plot.savefig' function to each histogram.

 creating the scatter plot for both pairs of variables: Need to find a way to change the colors of the scatterplots.
 I find them difficult to read at the moment. update: using seaborn as a means to improve the visuals and ended up finding a better to undertsand and tidier code here: https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/.

+Tidying up the code:
+how do i send this to a created folder: make the histrogram more readable shorten the histogram section (using while,if loops)